3scale-labs/3scale_ws_api_for_php/README.markdown

 format parseable by the [strtotime](http://php.net/manual/en/function.strtotime.php) function.
 For example:

-    "2010-04-28 12:38:33 +02:00"
+    "2010-04-28 12:38:33 +0200"

 If the timestamp is not in UTC, you have to specify a time offset.
-That's the "+02:00" (two hours ahead of the Universal Coordinate Time) in the example above.
+That's the "+0200" (two hours ahead of the Universal Coordinate Time) in the example above.

 Then call the `isSuccess()` method on the returned response object to see if the report was
 successful:

     if ($response->isSuccess()) {
-      # All OK.
+      // All OK.
     } else {
-      # There were some errors
+      // There was an error.
     }

-If the report was successful, you are done.
-Otherwise, the `getErrors()` method will return array of errors with more detailed information.
-Each of these errors has a `getIndex()` method that returns numeric index of the transaction this error corresponds to.
-For example, if you report three transactions, first two are ok and the last one has invalid user key, there will be an error in the `getErrors()` array with the `getIndex()` equal to 2 (the indices start at 0):

-    $errors = $response->getErrors();
-    $error = $errors[0]
-    $error->getIndex()   // 2
+In case of error, the `getErrorCode()` returns system error code and `getErrorMessage()` human readable error description:

-    $error->getCode()    // "user.invalid_key"
+    $response->getErrorCode()    // "provider_key_invalid"
-    $error->getMessage() // "User key is invalid"
+    $response->getErrorMessage() // "provider key \"foo\" is invalid"

 ## Legal